BaptisteRoseau/BestPractices/topics/web.md

 ### WEBS001 - robots.txt

 Search engines use crawlers to map the web and find websites.
-You can guide them through yours using a `robots.txt` file at the root of your website.
+You can guide them through yours using a `robots.txt` file at the root of your website, and prevent them going into unauthorized pages.

 See the [documentation](https://developers.google.com/search/docs/crawling-indexing/robots/intro).